 - Important to clear with your manufacturer prior to installing in your car seat.

-Child Head Support Video
+Child Head Support Explained

 There are a variety of head supports for car seats available outside of ones that come from the manufacturer.
 If you pick one out, always give your manufacturer a call to make sure it’ll work with your seat.